mthom/scryer-shen/README.md

 or Prolog predicate calls as in standard Shen Prolog.

-Scryer Shen Prolog predicates and queries are converted to ISO Prolog and streamed to the Scryer Prolog subprocess.
+Scryer Shen Prolog predicates and queries are converted to ISO Prolog syntax and streamed to the Scryer Prolog subprocess.
 The interaction between Scryer Shen and Scryer Prolog is displayed in the Scryer Prolog Debug Window, which for the above interaction is

 ![Scryer Prolog Debug Window](screenshots/debug_window.png)